andmikey/Pashto-OCR/README.md

 Limitations:
 - Training on fonts but testing on handwritten data
 - Train and test for 'good' baseline are from the same distribution - paper didn't do this but I couldn't find any languages which had two sets of available training data
+- I think the annotation of symbols around letters isn't working properly

 Problems:
 - Couldn't find a good dataset for OCR that was freely available... this Pashto one was the only one
 - Using different architecture (wanted to learn something that was closer to SOTA)
-- Found a monolingual dataset for Pashto but costs $$: https://live.european-language-grid.eu/catalogue/corpus/2462 so decided to use one from HuggingFace
+- Found a monolingual dataset for Pashto but costs $$: https://live.european-language-grid.eu/catalogue/corpus/2462 so decided to just use the annotation text

-Questions:
-Aspects I can change:
-- Fonts
-- Skew angle
-- Blur
-- Distorsion
-- Width
-- Text colour
-- Character spacing
-- Word count

-How many images needed for training?

-Test datasets:
-Choose 1 font
-Choose 5 fonts
-Choose all fonts

 Experiments:
 - Baseline: all fonts, random skew, random distortion, random blur, 30k samples